freecomputinglab/rheo.ohrg.org/pages/what-and-why-is-rheo.typ

 Rheo is a CLI (command line interface) that produces pdf, html, and epub simultaneously from a folder of typst source documents.
 It is a static site engine because it can produce a fully valid website, and all it needs is a folder containing some typst.
 Rheo also provides mechanisms to combine multiple typst files into a unified epub or pdf, making it feasible to write books or dissertations in typst, or to produce an offline version of a website such as a blog.
-If you're already convinced, #link("./")[head on over to the homepage] to install it and get your own sites running from typst.
+If you're already convinced, move straight on to #link("./getting-started.typ")[Getting Started].
 (Naturally, this site was made with rheo, and this blog post was written with typst.)

 == The philosophy of rheo